-An introduction to the Advanced Open Water Course
+Introduction to the Advanced Open Water Course

 If you enjoy the adventure dives, you can pursue them further through speciality training.
 For instance, to obtain a full Wreck Diver Speciality certification, it requires three more dives with the corresponding training.

-Why should you do your advanced training?
+Why should you do your Advanced Open Water training?

 In short - it opens up more diving possibilities, enhances your skills, and is the next step on the learning ladder if you want to go on to become a dive professional.
 It's important to remember though that just because the course says "Advanced" in the title, it doesn't instantly make you an experienced diver.

 Once you graduate to PADI Advanced Open Water Diver, you can dive deeper.
 You’ll be certified to 30m/100ft, giving you access to a wider variety of dive sites and marine life.
-There are many sea creatures that you can't see at shallower depths, and wrecks are often found deeper than the 18m/60ft maximum your Open Water Certification allows you to go.
+There are many sea creatures that you can't see at shallower depths, and wrecks are often found deeper than the 18m/60ft maximum your Open Water Certification allows you to go to.

 You do not need to be an advanced diver to take this course, all you need is your Open Water Certification.
 The Open Water Course will give you the necessary core competencies to continue on to the Advanced Course.
 Many students go straight from Open Water to Advanced Open Water and there is no minimum numbers of dives required.

-The Advanced Open Water Course is a fairly easiy courses to complete, as there are no quizzes, exams, or pool sessions.
+The Advanced Open Water Course is a fairly easy courses to complete, as there are no quizzes, exams, or pool sessions.
 The PADI Advanced Open Water Course consists of 5 different adventure dives.
 You are required to do a knowledge review for each dive, which your instructor will go over with you before getting in the water.

 The course can be done over 2 or 3 days, with up to 3 dives being completed in one day.
 Usually this will consist of 2 dives during the day and a night dive, if you choose the night dive as one of your options.